 A reef within a reef; this is a site on Salam reef where a school of 300 large barracudas are predictably swirling in a never ending circle.
-At a depth of 25 metres, flatworms, sea horses, symbiotic shrimps and seldom seen nudibranchs are also commonly found.
+Dving at a depth of 25 metres you can see flatworms, sea horses, symbiotic shrimps and seldom seen nudibranchs are also commonly found.

 Sri Gadong Wreck (1 hr 10 minutes from jetty)

 This is one of the favourite diving sites among local divers; resting upright on a 18- metres mud bottom, this small 30-metre cargo ship is renowned for its large resident groupers.
 The whole wreck is teeming with fish life in entirety.
 Jacks, yellow grunts, batfish and batfish and barracudas encircling around the wreck while the giant groupers swim in and out of the cargo holds.